 - Difficulty chewing or swallowing

-Treatment and Tumor Removal
+Treatment and Tumour Removal

 Dr. Stefanuto will assess the area and sometimes perform a biopsy to determine if it is benign (noncancerous) or malignant (cancerous).
 Based on the results, he will devise a specific treatment plan for you.
 The vast majority of oral pathologies are benign.
 It’s important to remember that cancer does not always cause pain, and just because you’re not experiencing symptoms doesn’t mean there isn’t a problem.
 Attend regular dental checkups and call our office if you suspect an oral pathology.